Q&A Strategies & Defense

 The Five Question Types Judges Use

-CTA coach Praneel Pidikiti identifies five distinct question types judges use during Q&A. Recognizing the type instantly tells you what the judge is actually testing — and dictates your response strategy.
+CTA coach Praneel Pidikiti identifies five distinct question types judges use during Q&A. Recognizing the type instantly reveals what the judge is actually testing and dictates the response strategy.

 | # | Type | What the Judge Says | What They Are Testing | Response Strategy |